Blessing of Dependence: Identifiability and Geometry of Discrete Models with Multiple Binary Latent Variables: Introduction

-Statistically, a set of parameters for a family of models are said to be identifiable, if distinct values of the parameters correspond to distinct joint distributions of the observed variables.
-Identifiability is a fundamental prerequisite for valid statistical estimation and inference.
-In the literature, identifiability of discrete statistical models with latent variables is known to be challenging to study, partly due to their inherent complex nonlinearity.
-For example, Latent Class Models \citep[LCMs;][]{lazarsfeld1968latent} are a simplest form of discrete models with latent structure, which assumes a univariate discrete latent variable renders the multivariate categorical responses conditional independent.
-Despite the seemingly simple structure and the popularity of LCMs in social and biomedical applications, their identifiability issues had eluded researchers for decades. \cite{goodman1974} investigated several specific small-dimensional LCMs, some being identifiable and some not. \cite{gyllenberg1994non} proved LCMs with binary responses are not \textit{strictly identifiable}. \cite{carreira2000practical} empirically showed the so-called practical identifiability of LCMs using simulations.
+A set of parameters for a family of models are said to be identifiable, if distinct values of the parameters correspond to distinct distributions of the observed variables.
+Identifiability is a fundamental prerequisite for valid statistical inference.
+Identifiability of discrete statistical models with latent variables is known to be challenging to study, partly due to their inherent nonlinearity.
+Latent class models \citep[LCMs;][]{lazarsfeld1968latent} are the simplest form of discrete latent structure models, which assumes a univariate discrete latent variable renders the multivariate categorical responses conditional independent.
+Despite the seemingly simple structure and the popularity of LCMs in various applications, their identifiability issues eluded researchers for decades. \cite{goodman1974} investigated several specific small-dimensional LCMs, some being identifiable and some not. \cite{gyllenberg1994non} proved LCMs with binary responses are not \textit{strictly identifiable}. \cite{carreira2000practical} empirically showed the so-called practical identifiability of LCMs using simulations.
 And finally, \cite{allman2009} provided a rigorous statement about the \textit{generic identifiability} of LCMs, whose proof leveraged Kruskal's Theorem from \cite{kruskal1977three} on the uniqueness of three-way tensor decompositions.